ecrl/ecabc/README.md

 Employer bees - Generate fitness scores of 'nectar' at its current position.
 Scout bees - Find new locations for 'nectar' source at random.
 Onlooker bees - Generate new position for employer bees by getting a position between bee A and a random bee b for all employers in the colony

+Additional scripts included to demonstrate how to run the bee colony, and how to compare the test values against the generic ECNET hyperparameter test results.

+Dependencies required:
+ECNET
+Pandas
+numpy
+random
+sklearn